luciotato/LiteScript/source-V2/Compiler.lite.md

             dirname: "."
             moduleName: me.name

-Create the "root" node (a NameDeclaration) to hold the globalScope and all modules.
+Create the "root" node (a NameDeclaration) to hold the globalScope.
-All modules are children of "root".

         var rootNode = new Grammar.NameDeclaration(me)
         rootNode.name = "Project Root Node"

-Initialize global scope
-"scope" in "project root Module" is the global scope (root)
+The "scope" of rootNode is the global scope.
+Initialize the global scope

         var root = rootNode.createScope()